What the term covers

 The second version is where the real leverage appears.
 If the work still depends on someone checking inboxes, updating spreadsheets, forwarding requests, and chasing missing information, the process is not really automated yet.

-Neudash is strongest when the process crosses tools and cannot be reduced to a handful of prebuilt rules.
-The team describes the workflow in plain language, Neudash builds it as code, runs it across the right systems, and keeps it working as the process evolves.
+Neudash works best when the process crosses inboxes, documents, spreadsheets, CRMs, and approvals.
+The team describes the workflow in plain language, then Neudash builds it and keeps it current as the process changes.